Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 But of course Tom Riddle didn’t care about any of that.

 Tom Riddle landed in Slytherin quite legitimately.
 He was more than clever enough for Ravenclaw, but Ravenclaw is all about cleverness for its own sake.
-Tom wanted to use his.
-Ambition was what Tom Riddle was all about.
+Tom regarded it as a tool.
+Ambition is what Tom Riddle was all about.
 There really wasn’t anywhere else for the Hat to have put him.

 It is quite obvious now that Tom waltzed in, managed to enthrall all of his classmates, most of the staff and stole poor Sluggy’s House right out from under him.
 And Sluggy didn’t even realize it.
 Lily Evans was probably quite truthfully one of Slughorn’s favorite students of all time.
 But thirty years earlier, so was Tom Riddle.